 -

-Ensure that the roles for the NZDF comprise the following:
+Ensure that the roles for the NZDF comprise the following, and align its operations and resourcing accordingly: (2.1)

 - The promotion and protection of peace, justice and the environment throughout the Pacific and the world through our peacekeeping and peacemaking roles;

-- The protection of the territories of Aotearoa New Zealand, including policing of our Economic Exclusion Zone (EEZ) and supporting the security of the territories of our Pacific neighbours;
+- The protection of the territories of Aotearoa New Zealand, including policing of our Economic Exclusion Zone (EEZ), into Antarctic waters, and supporting the security of the territories of our Pacific neighbours; and

-- Develop a centre for the training of international peacekeepers and share capacity on conflict prevention and peace mediation support work.
-(2.6)
+- Establish a centre for the training of international peacekeepers and share capacity on conflict prevention and peace mediation support work.
+(2.8.1)

 Connected Policies